app for Android, Linux, Mac & Windows

-* Android version: My Subhash Browser & Feed Reader app for Android works best with TweetsToRSS.
-[This video was inspired by news reports of cannibalistic attacks caused by inappropriate use of bath salts.]
+- This video was in part inspired by news reports of cannibalistic attacks caused by inappropriate use of bath salts.

 To generate RSS feeds for your feed reader, you need to perform a search for a username (say @SubhashBrowser) or a hashtag ("#GlobalCooling") or even a simple phrase ("gold price").
 For your search, TweetsToRSS will generate a localhost URL (web address).
 You need to add this URL to your feed reader.
 When the feed reader accesses this URL, TweetsToRSS will query Twitter, generate an updated RSS feed and give it to you feed reader.
 (If localhost does not work, use 127.0.0.1 in the URLs.)